-5.7 Third Parties
+5.7 Jurisdiction Over Third Parties

 The arbitral tribunal cannot assume jurisdiction over individuals or entities that are neither party to an arbitration agreement nor signatories to the contract containing the arbitration agreement.
-The Arbitration Act 2005 does not apply to non-parties to an arbitration agreement (see the Federal Court decision in Jaya Sudhir a/I Jayaram v Nautical Supreme Sdn Bhd & Ors [2019] 5 MLJ 1).
+The Arbitration Act 2005 does not apply to non-parties to an arbitration agreement (see the Malaysian Federal Court decision in Jaya Sudhir a/I Jayaram v Nautical Supreme Sdn Bhd & Ors [2019] 5 MLJ 1).
+This is subject to the newly introduced rules on joinder in the latest AIAC Arbitration Rules.
+For instance, Rule 21.1 of the AIAC Arbitration Rules 2021 permit an additional party to be joined as a party to the arbitration where all parties to the arbitration and the additional party consent in writing to the joinder, or where the participation of such additional party is necessary for the efficient resolution of the dispute and directly affects the outcome of the arbitral proceedings.